cowprotocol/simple-solver-template/README.md

 # Solver prototype

 Minimal functionality.
 So far, input in json form is parsed and tokens and orders are stored in appropriate data structures.
+The main function simply prints the input.

-AMMs are ignored for the time being.
+AMMs are ignored for the time being, and I am currently implementing them; a PR tonight will provide a basic implementation of constant-product AMMs.

 A sample json file can be found in ```./sample.json```